Sazonoff/UnitySaveSystem/README.md

 But ISaveSystemLogger will continue to Debug.Log logs.
 You can change it by calling ISaveSystemLogger.SetCallbackOnlyMode();

 # Is it single thread?
 Nope.
 You should always change saves in unity main thread.
-But after that, the system will use another thread for writing them (to disk or DB)
+But after that, the system will use another thread for writing them.

 # How can I preload all saves(and cache inside SaveSystem) on the start of the game?
 Call ISavesSystem.PreloadAllSavesOfType<T>() for every Save Type after ISavesSystem.Initialize(...)